vietmap-company/vietmap-gl-react-native/docs/components/MapView.md

 <!-- DO NOT MODIFY -->
 <!-- This file is auto-generated from src/components/MapView.tsx -->
 # `<MapView />`
-MapView backed by MapLibre Native
+MapView backed by VietmapGL Native

 ## Props
 | Prop | Type | Default | Required | Description |